xvrpop/Elegy/docs/Elegy_SPECIFICATION.md

 - Audiophiles
 - People that have thousands of songs in their library
 - Who loves fancy GUIs
-- People who don't us streaming services (at least not mainly).
+- People who don't use streaming services (at least not mainly).

 Our "competitors" are many, both desktop (which is where we focus for now), and on mobile:
 - [Winamp](https://winamp.com/player)